The Differences Between MFIs and NBFCs in India

 What are MFIs?

-Micro Finance Institutions (MFIs) are specialized financial entities that provide small loans, known as micro-loans, to underserved and low-income groups, focusing on income-generating activities.
-The main aim of MFIs is to promote financial inclusion by extending credit to individuals and small businesses that lack access to traditional banking services.
+Micro Finance Institutions (MFIs) are financial institutions that aims at small loans, popularly known as micro-loans in a common parlance, to low-income groups.
+The main focus of the MFIs is to generate the income activities such as small businesses among economically disadvantaged groups.
+MFIs promotes the financial inclusion by extending credit to individuals and small businesses that lack access to traditional banking services.

-As per the Reserve Bank of India (RBI) Guidelines, MFIs are categorized under Non-Banking Financial Companies – Micro Finance Institutions (NBFC-MFIs).
 According to the RBI, an NBFC-MFI is defined as a non-deposit-taking NBFC that holds at least 85% of its assets in the form of microfinance loans.
-These loans are capped at a certain limit to ensure they remain accessible to low-income groups, with the borrower’s annual income falling below specified thresholds, depending on whether they are in rural or urban areas.
+These loans are restricted at a particular limit to make sure that it is accessible to low-income groups, examining whether they are rural or urban, as well as keeping the annual income of the borrower in mind.

 MFIs in India are primarily governed by the following: